SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Construction and content

+Our general methodology for generating the artificial patient records is shown in Fig. \ref{fig:data_generation}.
 We now zoom in on the two major parts of this data generating process.
-First, Section \ref{sec:bayesian_network} describes how we defined the generative process, including the Bayesian network modeling the structured tabular variables in the domain of respiratory disorders.
-Then, Section \ref{sec:prompting_strategy} dives into the clinical note generation by the large language model.
+First, Section \ref{sec:bayesian_network} describes how we generated the structured tabular variables through an expert-defined Bayesian network.
+Then, Section \ref{sec:prompting_strategy} dives into how the clinical notes were generated by the large language model.
+Finally, Section \ref{sec:span_extraction} describes how we enhanced our dataset by automatically annotating each note with all spans mentioning each symptom.